Atos' M&A prospects hang in the balance of French government | Business

 Cybersecurity is part of a cluster of sectors subject to extra government approval where foreign bidders are involved.
 "If Thales wanted to bid for the whole of Atos as a French company and dispose of assets it did not want such as IT services, that would not pose a serious problem," a senior French industry source said.

-It said on Wednesday it would potentially be interested in any cybersecurity activities that were on sales, adding that no discussions were under way with Atos.
-Cybersecurity is part of a cluster of sectors subject to extra government approval where foreign bidders are involved.

-"If Thales wanted to bid for the whole of Atos as a French company and dispose of assets it did not want such as IT services, that would not pose a serious problem," a senior French industry source said.
 "Putting across an offer together with foreign funds and then breaking it up is a different discussion," he added.
+However, another senior industry source said Thales, controlled by the French state in partnership with Dassault Aviation, would be unlikely to have got as far as contacting outside funds without at least a preliminary nod from the government allowing it to explore available options.

 Thales ruled out any interest in the whole of Atos on Wednesday.
-One of Thales' two top investors is the French state, which is also its biggest customer.
-This situation makes the alternative of a hostile bid difficult to contemplate.
+Barring official approval, sensitivity over the Atos security assets and the French state's position in Thales make the alternative of a hostile bid difficult to contemplate.

-"Thales is the state and it is also Dassault, which would not go against the state," the senior industry source said.
+"Thales is the state and it is also Dassault, which would not go against the state," the first industry source said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)